 Before beginning the setup be sure all signal sources are turned fully down so there is no volume until after the crossovers are set.

-The control program (GUI) for the ST-X DSP amplifiers is the same functionally for all the models except for the number of channels.
+The control program (GUI) for the ST-X DSP amplifiers is the same functionally for both the 4-Ch ST-4X DSP and the 6-Ch ST-6X DSP except for the number of channels.
 Both will have a default system in the channel designation column but since you have complete control over all functions, you can use all channels as they best suit your individual system.